Use and Security of Information Systems

 9.3.3 ISS are responsible for ensuring that all systems are secure and patched to an appropriate level in accordance with vendor recommendations and this policy.

-9.4.1 Disaster Recovery : The information systems disaster recovery is maintained and tested regularly to ensure the ability of the Otago Polytechnic Limited to continue operations as required by the business continuity plan.
+9.4.1 Disaster Recovery: The information systems disaster recovery is maintained and tested regularly to ensure the ability of Otago Polytechnic to continue operations as required by the business continuity plan.

 9.4.2.1.
-All incidents will be recorded and managed in the service management system operated by Otago Polytechnic Limited Service desk.
+All incidents will be recorded and managed in the service management system operated by the Otago Polytechnic ISS Service Desk.

 9.4.2.2.
 Incidents will be classified by severity and reported on.